Every spending situation is unique. SingSaver assembles the 'Best For' list, so you can decide what’s best for you.

 Let’s look at what a personal accident plan really entails and compare the best plans out there.

 What does a personal accident plan cover?

 Simply put, a personal accident insurance policy is a type of general insurance that provides benefits in the case of accidental death, disability and injury.
 The benefits usually cover all phases of suffering an accident, from evacuation to hospitalisation and treatment, rehabilitation and recovery.
 In case of a fatality, personal accident plans also provide a death benefit.

 When shopping for a personal accident insurance plan, make sure that the basics are covered.
 These include accidental death and disability, inpatient and outpatient coverage (several good plans include) as well as daily allowance for hospital stays.

 Who should take up personal accident insurance?

 It could be your go-to plan if you want higher protection against unforeseen accidents in general.
-It could also be for all of you who are self-employed, regularly engage in outdoor activities and sports, or simply require higher payout for your family in case of accidental death.
+It could also be for all of you who are self-employed, regularly engage in outdoor activities and sports, or simply require a higher payout for your family in case of accidental death.

 Here’s our roundup of the best personal accident insurance plans around.

 |Optional Riders||Other info|